New York Red Bulls: Sandro Schwarz era (2024–2025)

 In the Eastern Conference Semifinal, New York defeated New York City in the first ever post-season derby between the clubs.
 Summer DP signing Felipe Carballo and Vanzier both scored.
 In the Eastern Conference Final, New York traveled to face Orlando City SC, where they defeated the Lions 1–0 on a goal by Andres Reyes, sending the club to its second-ever MLS Cup Final against LA Galaxy.
 They would fall to the Galaxy, 2–1, with Sean Nealis providing their only goal.

 New York immediately began to tinker with a roster that, despite a lengthy MLS Cup run, had finished mid-table.
 The Red Bulls signed Eric Maxim Choupo-Moting to a DP contract, as well as Wiktor Bogacz from Miedź Legnica, former Mainz center back Alexander Hack, Chilean left back Marcelo Morales and MLS veterans Raheem Edwards and Tim Parker, who returned to the club for a second stint.
 Reyes and Elias Manoel were sold to San Diego FC and Real Salt Lake, respectively, and John Tolkin was sold to Holstein Kiel.

-On May 10, 2025, for a second time, the team tied an MLS record for largest margin of victory with a 7-0 win against LA Galaxy at home.
+On May 10, 2025, for a second time, the team tied an MLS record for largest margin of victory with a 7–0 win against LA Galaxy at home.

-Following that match against Los Angeles, New York finished the season with just seven wins in 22 matches.
+Following that match against Los Angeles, New York finished the season with just seven wins in 22 matches and failed to make the postseason for the first time since 2009.
 At the end of the season, Schneider chose to leave the club and it was announced Schwarz would also not return, with Sporting Director Julian de Guzman announced as his replacement in what New York termed a 'long-term succession plan.'

+Michael Bradley era (2026–present)

+New York announced that New Jersey native, former MetroStar and ex-United States captain Michael Bradley would become the team's new head coach in December 2025, having spent the second half of the 2025 season guiding the club's second team to an MLS Next Pro championship.